Herdora/chisel/docs/getting-started.md

-# 🚀 Getting Started with Chisel
+# 🚀 Getting Started with Keys & Caches

-Get up and running with Chisel in under 5 minutes!
+Get up and running with Keys & Caches in under 5 minutes!
 This guide will walk you through installation, your first GPU job, and essential concepts.

 ## 📋 Prerequisites